-6.10 The nature, timing and extent of audit procedures with respect to the requirements in paragraphs 5.3 - 5.7 of this SCA will vary depending on the circumstances.
-For example, the following factors may suggest the need for different or more extensive procedures than would otherwise be the case:

-- a.
-The work of the cost auditor's expert relates to a significant matter that involves subjective and complex judgments. - b.
-The cost auditor has not previously used the work of the expert, and has no prior knowledge of that expert's competence, capabilities and objectivity. - c.
-The cost Auditor's expert is performing procedures that are integral to the cost audit, rather than being consulted to provide advice on an individual matter.
+- 6.10 The nature, timing and extent of audit procedures with respect to the requirements in paragraphs 5.3 5.7 of this SCA will vary depending on the circumstances.
+For example, the following factors may suggest the need for different or more extensive procedures than would otherwise be the case: - (a) The work of the cost auditor's expert relates to a significant matter that involves subjective and complex judgments. - (b)The cost auditor has not previously used the work of the expert, and has no prior knowledge of that expert's competence, capabilities and objectivity. - (c) The cost Auditor's expert is performing procedures that are integral to the cost audit, rather than being consulted to provide advice on an individual matter.
 (Refer 5.2)

-Quality Control Policies and Procedures of the Cost Auditor's firm
+Quality Control Policies and Procedures of the Cost Auditor's firm [Ref: Para.
+5.2(e))]

 - 6.11 Cost auditor's internal expert may be a partner or staff, including temporary staff, of the cost auditor's firm, and therefore subject to the quality control policies and procedures of that firm.
-Alternatively, cost auditor's internal expert may be a partner or staff, including temporary staff, of a network firm, which may share common quality control policies and procedures with the cost auditor's firm.
-(Refer 5.2(e)) - 6.12 Cost auditor's external expert is not a member of the engagement team and is not subject to quality control policies and procedures.
-However, in some jurisdictions, law or regulation may require that cost auditor's external expert be treated as a member of the engagement team, and may therefore be subject to relevant ethical and other professional requirements, including those relating to independence, as determined by that law or regulation.
-(Refer 5.2(e)) - 6.13 Engagement teams are entitled to rely on the firm's system of quality control, unless information provided by the firm or other parties suggests otherwise.
-The extent of that reliance will vary with the circumstances, and may affect the nature, timing and extent of the cost auditor's procedures with respect to such matters as: - a.
-Competence and capabilities, through recruitment and training programs. - b.
-Cost auditor's internal experts are subject to relevant ethical requirements, including those pertaining to independence. - c.
-The cost auditor's evaluation of the adequacy of the cost auditor's expert's work.
-For example, the firm's training programs may provide cost auditor's internal experts with an appropriate understanding of the interrelationship of their expertise with the audit process. - d.
-Adherence to regulatory and legal requirements, through monitoring processes. - e.
-Agreement with the cost auditor's expert.
-(Refer 5.2(e))
+Alternatively, cost auditor's internal expert may be a partner or staff, including temporary staff, which may share common quality control policies and procedures with the cost auditor's firm. - 6.12 Cost auditor's external expert is not a member of the audit team and is not subject to quality control policies and procedures.
+However, in some jurisdictions, law or regulation may require that cost auditor's external expert be treated as a member of the audit team, and may therefore be subject to relevant ethical and other professional requirements, including those relating to independence, as determined by that law or regulation. - 6.13 Audit teams are entitled to rely on the firm's system of quality control, unless information provided by the firm or other parties suggests otherwise.
+The extent of that reliance will vary with the circumstances, and may affect the nature, timing and extent of the cost auditor's procedures with respect to such matters as:

+(a) Competence and capabilities, through recruitment and training programs.

+(b)Cost auditor's internal experts are subject to relevant ethical requirements, including those pertaining to independence.

+(c) The cost auditor's evaluation of the adequacy of the cost auditor's expert's work.
+For example, the firm's training programs may provide cost auditor's internal experts with an appropriate understanding of the interrelationship of their expertise with the audit process.

+(d)Adherence to regulatory and legal requirements, through monitoring processes.

+(e) Agreement with the cost auditor's expert.